-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture, and supports a range of film projects and programs throughout the United States.
-But this foundation does not accept unsolicited requests, so the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes filmmaking—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
+This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.

-This is particularly important because the Flora Family Foundation does not accept unsolicited proposals or inquiries, and its general direction of giving is sculpted by Hewlett's children, grandchildren and their spouses—and therefore the giving is in sync with their interests and connectivities.
-A portion of the Hewlett family also makes up the foundation’s board (along with two non-family members), serving one or two year terms, then rotating out.
+The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are determined by Hewlett's children, grandchildren, and their spouses—and therefore the giving is in sync with their interests and connectivities.
+A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one- or two-year terms, then rotate out.

-The ways in which the foundation is willing to earmark its grants to your film enterprise are varied.
-The Flora Family Foundation will fund the media productions themselves, as well as start-up expenses, program initiatives, capital improvements, and general operations.
+The ways in which the foundation funds visual arts projects or programs are varied.
+The Flora Family Foundation funds start-up expenses, program initiatives, capital improvements, media productions, and general operations.
 Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”

 The Flora Family Foundation not only prides itself on its “flexibility and responsiveness to needs and opportunities as they arise across the entire public benefit sector”—it describes this as the foundation’s “hallmark.”
-When you’re able to create an opportunity to connect with a family and/or board member, pitching your film project in the context of this hallmark is a good place to start.
+For grant seekers able to create an opportunity to connect with a family and/or board member, pitching a visual arts program in the context of this hallmark is a good place to start.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).